Bavarian War (1459–1463): Background

 Albert Achilles tried to expand the jurisdiction of his courts, as part of his attempt to extend his influence over neighbouring areas.
 For this purpose, he tried to raise his Burgraviate Court at Nuremberg to an Imperial Court.
 This would have given him jurisdiction over the neighbouring principalities and the possibility to override decisions of subordinate courts.
 He also had in mind a plan to re-establish the Duchy of Franconia, with himself as Duke.
-The Bishopric of Würzburg had similar plans; neither party managed to implement them.
+The Prince-Bishopric of Würzburg had similar plans; neither party managed to implement them.

 The territory of Duke Louis the Rich of Bavaria-Landshut had recently grown considerably by the incorporation of Bavaria-Ingolstadt.

 Alliances

 Albert Achilles managed to make a credible case to Emperor Frederick that the Hohenzollern interests in Bavaria happened to coincide with the Imperial interests.
 After Louis the Rich had created a casus belli by taking the Free Imperial City of Donauwörth, the Emperor outlawed Louis and tasked Albert Achilles with implementing this verdict.

 Both sides drew in allies with different interests and the conflict spread through southern and central Germany and even the Bohemian King George of Poděbrady participated.

 Among Albert Achilles's allies were Margrave Charles of Baden-Baden, Count Ulrich V of Württemberg, his brother Elector Frederick II of Brandenburg, the Electorate of Mainz, Duke William III of Saxony, and Landgrave Louis II of Hesse.
 Among Louis's allies were Elector Palatine Frederick "the Victorious", also of the House of Wittelsbach, Count Palatine Otto I of Mosbach, and the Prince-Bishops Rudolf von Scherenberg of Würzburg and Philip of Henneberg of Bamberg, and later also the Bohemian King George of Poděbrady.